luisjhc/smart-portal-client/README.md

 - to let your learners get into the system and keep out those who aren’t registered. :heavy_plus_sign:

 - to provide easy routes for the learners to navigate through the content. &#129517;

+### &#128104;&#8205;&#127891; Create a Student account:

+- to receive a gateaway to the personalized learning platform.

+- to navigate through the content, that corresponds your level. &#9968;&#65039;

+- to practice your skills with various exercices.

 **[ &#127891; Link to the website](https://smart-portal.netlify.app/)**